jchip/fynjs/packages/aveazul/README.md

 - `all()` - Like Promise.all(), resolves when all promises resolve, rejects if any reject
 - `call(propertyName, ...args)` - Call a method on the resolved value with the provided arguments
 - `asCallback(callback, options?)` - Register a Node-style callback that handles the resolution or rejection
+- `error(handler)` - Like catch(), but only catches operational errors, letting programmer errors bubble up

 ### Static Methods